^

 Pharmacokinetics

-Paracetamol is absorbed at high speed inside the digestive system and synthesized with intraplasmic protein.
+Paracetamol is absorbed at high speed within the digestive system and synthesized with intraplasmic protein.
 The half-life is 1-4 hours.
 Intrahepatic metabolic processes contribute to the formation of paracetamol sulfate and glucuronide.
 Excretion is realized through the kidneys, mainly in the form of conjugation elements; up to 5% of the component is excreted unchanged.

 Dosing and administration